bradbell/cppad_py/sphinx/test_out/suspend_cmd.rst

 Purpose
 -------
-It is possible to suspend (resume) the sphinxrst extraction during a section.
+It is possible to suspend (resume) the xsrst extraction during a section.
 One begins (ends) the suspension with a suspend command (resume command) at the
-:ref:`beginning of a line<sphinxrst_py.notation.beginning_of_a_line>`.
+:ref:`beginning of a line<xsrst_py.notation.beginning_of_a_line>`.
-Note that this will also suspend all other sphinxrst processing; e.g., spell checking.
+Note that this will also suspend all other xsrst processing; e.g., spell checking.

 .. meta::